saimj7/Machine-Learning-Algorithms/Support Vector Machines/README.md

 ## The Kernel Trick

 - Is it possible to classify non-linear data, where the datapoints cannot be separated with a straight line (as in plot C)?
-Turns out we with the Kernel matrix.
+Turns out we can with the Kernel matrix.
 - It is computed from the dot product of the original vectors (i.e. the pairwise similarity between all possible pairs of feature vectors).
-- Assume we have 4 datapoints A,B,C,D. We then compute a feature vector A', simply a representation of how similar A is to itself and all other data points over applying some K function: ```A' = [K(A, A), K(A, B), K(A, C), K(A, D)]```.
+- Assume we have 4 datapoints A,B,C,D. We then compute a feature vector A', which is simply a representation of how similar A is to itself and all other data points over applying some 'K' function: ```A' = [K(A, A), K(A, B), K(A, C), K(A, D)]```.

 > The classes in A' are now ideally linearly separable.